19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (f) when the circumstances in which the disclosure is made are such that the disclosure is or would be privileged.

-[2/2008 wef 01/08/2008]
+[2/2008]

-(3) Any person who contravenes or fails to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.
+(3) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

 [ACT Transplantation and Anatomy 1977, s.
 47]